dart-lang/site-www/src/_guides/language/effective-dart/documentation.md

 int get checkedCount => ...
 {% endprettify %}

-If there's both a setter and a getter, comment only the getter.
-That way, dartdoc will treat it like a variable.
+Avoid having a doc comment on the setter and the getter, as DartDoc will only show one (the one on the getter.)

 ### PREFER starting library or type comments with noun phrases.